taoteg/the-works/README.md

     - Number of characters, locations, date range, significant events, etc. in work.
     - Number of iterations per part of the work.

 Using statistical analysis can help identify the major characters and locations used in the work, as well as any other emergent trends in the content.
+The content of the manuscript could be visualized based on specific search terms or keywords, locations (in the story on in the manuscript text), events, dates, characters, etc. and the relationships between those elements could also be visualized using timelines, tree graphs, histograms, etc. These new technical insights into the creatve process can give authors immediate feedback on their tendencies, workflow and progress.

-Potentially the manuscript generation and the Elastic Search capability could be combined so that a new manuscript could be generated from the results of any search query or filters being applied.
+Eventually the manuscript generation and the Elastic Search capability could be combined so that a new manuscript could be generated from the results of any search query or filters being applied.

 ## Technological Approach (& Status)